Looking for something to do on the BC Family Day Long Weekend in February 2019 in Vancouver? There are so many fun activities to choose from.

 - Family Day Fun & Games – for all ages at Cameron Recreation Complex at 9523 Cameron Street.
+Activities include an imagination playground, table games, arts and crafts and more.
 Free 1-hour Family Day Fun & Games sessions run at 10:00 am and 11:00 am.
 Advanced registration is recommended.

 - Family Recreation Time – at Edmonds Community Centre at 7433 Edmonds Street from 9:00 am until 6:30 pm.
 Various activities run at different times throughout the day.
 Some are free and others cost $1.
 Family activities to choose from include gym time, zumba, basketball and racquet sports (where equipment is provided).

 - Family Day Toonie Skate – at the Kensington Recreation Complex at 6159 Curtis Street from 6:00 until 8:00 pm.
 Cost is $2 per person and includes equipment rental.